-At your first lash appointment expect to be lying down and still with your eyes closed for 2-2.5 hours.
-A consultation time is included to discuss styling options.
+At your first lash appointment expect to be lying down and still with your eyes closed for approximately 2 hours.
+A consultation time is included in the booking to discuss styling options.
 Most people find this enjoyable and usually fall asleep.
 I prefer to work in quiet with minimal talking, but will have soft music playing and you are welcome to bring your own music or podcast.
 I try to make the experience comfortable and relaxing but if you need to get up and move around at any point (with your eyes closed) just let me know.

 Once you are lying down, I will place gel eye pads and tape on your bottom lashes to keep them out of the way while I work and to protect your eyes.
 The procedure is painless and you will be quite amazed to wake up from your nap with long, luscious lashes!

 How do I care for them?

 Try to avoid getting lashes wet for the first 8hrs after application to allow the bond to set.
 It is recommended to wait at least 24hrs before swimming or saunas..

 pull, twist, rub, or pick at extensions.